AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

 ```
 * `add/commit/push` the change
 * File a quick 'n dirty PR, which co-instructor quickly approves, and merge the PR.
+  * Note that we are moving through this step quickly open for the purpose of the demonstration!

 ### Merge conflict 1: Resolve with VS Code